ldifalco/DiFalco-Portfolio/README.md

 The greatest challenge of this assignment was definitely grasping flex-box and applying the box model for proper margins and spacing.
 It was a huge help having a hands on experience for future application in future projects.

 Features: Working Navigation Links Links to applications shown in Portfolio Responsive Layout

+EDIT: Actively updating portfolio as more works are created!

 © 2021 GitHub, Inc.